 Timing is everything.
-If a lender surprises you with an up-front fee you must pay before you receive your funds, the Federal Trade Commission warns you’re likely dealing with a scam.
+If a lender surprises you with an up-front fee you must pay before you receive your funds, you might be dealing with a scam.
 While some responsible online loan companies may charge you application, appraisal, and underwriting fees, they will disclose these charges early on in the process.

 A responsible lender will outline any fees included in their products using clear, easy-to-understand language.
 This way, you’ll know how much an online line of credit or loan costs before you commit.

 If you find it hard to understand what an online lending company is asking of you, don’t sign your loan agreement.
 You should only agree to a loan or line of credit if you are sure of three things:

 - How much it will cost

 - This cost is something you can afford

 Confirming all these things before you sign a contract can put you in a better position to manage your online line of credit or loan.